 “Where do you want to go?”
 I ask.

-“I don’t know, should we walk a while and see where it takes us?” he asks.
+“I don’t know, should we walk a while and see where it takes us?”

-“Sure,” I say.

-I glance to my left.
+“Sure.”I glance to my left.
 There’s a man holding a sign.
-It is a ragged cardboard square and reads in large awkward letters, Military veteran, Homeless, Anything Helps.
+It is a ragged cardboard square and reads in large awkward letters, “Military veteran, Homeless, Anything Helps”.
 He gives the man a look that I don’t completely understand but figure is disdain.
 I take a step sideways towards the man while reaching in my pocket, glance at Chad, and my next step is straight and continues in line with him after he gives me the same look.
 I also take my hand out of my pocket and return my arms to a slow sway.
 I am not comfortable with just walking away, but don’t want to start something.

 “Why don’t you just give them food or something else instead of money?
 Then you know they aren’t using it to buy alcohol or drugs,” I say.
 I can’t help it; I am starting something after all.